 VITAE

-Joy Amina Garnett is an artist and writer from New York now living in Los Angeles.
-Her paintings explore media consumption and distinctions between documentary versus fine art image-making.
-Her creative writing engages memory and dislocation, archives, and alternative histories.
+Joy Amina Garnett is an artist and writer from New York, now living in Los Angeles.
+Her paintings explore media consumption and the distinctions between documentary versus fine art image-making.
+Her writings engage memory and dislocation, archives, and alternative histories.

-Education: Garnett recieved a BA in Humanities from McGill University, where she first started studying literary Arabic.
-She studied colloquial Arabic at the Center for Arabic Study Abroad (CASA) at the American University in Cairo.
-She studied painting at L’École Nationale Supérieur des Beaux-arts in Paris, returning to New York to complete her MFA at City College.
+Education: Garnett holds an MFA from the City College of New York and a BA in Humanities from McGill University.
+She studied literary Arabic as an undergraduate at McGill and at the American University in Cairo’s Center for Arabic Study Abroad (CASA).
+After graduating from McGill, she traveled to Paris and enrolled at L’École Nationale Supérieur des Beaux-arts before returning to New York to continue painting while pursuing her Masters at City College.

-Fellowships & awards: In 2024, Joy was awarded a writing fellowship at Yaddo to work on her family memoir, The Bee Kingdom (Gaudy Boy 2026), an excerpt of which was Longlisted for the 2024 First Pages Prize in Creative Nonfiction.
-Her honors include the Anonymous Was A Woman Award, residencies at Elizabeth Foundation for the Arts, Atlantic Center for the Arts, and Creative Commons Dubrovnik, and grants from United States Artists, Therese Ralston McCabe Connor Fund, Chipstone Foundation Milwaukee, Lower Manhattan Cultural Council, and the Wellcome Trust, London, UK.
+Fellowships & awards: Garnett’s honors include the Anonymous Was A Woman Award and residencies at Elizabeth Foundation for the Arts, Atlantic Center for the Arts, and Creative Commons, Dubrovnik.
+She has received grants from United States Artists, Therese Ralston McCabe Connor Fund, Chipstone Foundation Milwaukee, Lower Manhattan Cultural Council, and the Wellcome Trust, London, UK.
+She was awarded a writing fellowship at Yaddo to work on her memoir, The Bee Kingdom (Gaudy Boy, 2026), an excerpt of which was Longlisted for the 2024 First Pages Prize in Creative Nonfiction.

-Exhibitions: Garnett’s first solo exhibition of paintings was held in 1999 at Debs & Co. in New York City’s Chelsea district.
-Her work has been exhibited at MoMA PS1, Whitney Museum of American Art, FLAG Art Foundation, Elizabeth Foundation for the Arts, Artists Space, Smack Mellon, White Columns, Center for Book Arts, New York Academy of Sciences (all in New York), Milwaukee Art Museum, Bristol Art Museum, Roger Williams University, Museum of Contemporary Craft Portland, Boston University Art Gallery, Savannah College of Art & Design, Rubenstein Arts Center at Duke University, Illinois State University Galleries, Smithsonian traveling exhibitions, National Academy of Sciences (Washington, DC), Wellcome Trust (London, UK), and the Witte Zaal (Ghent, Belgium).
+Exhibitions: Garnett’s first solo exhibition of paintings was held at Debs & Co., NY in 1999.
+Her work has been included in exhibitions at MoMA PS1, Whitney Museum of American Art, FLAG Art Foundation, Elizabeth Foundation for the Arts, Artists Space, Smack Mellon, White Columns, Center for Book Arts, New York Academy of Sciences (all in New York), Milwaukee Art Museum, Bristol Art Museum, Roger Williams University, Museum of Contemporary Craft Portland, Boston University Art Gallery, Savannah College of Art & Design, Rubenstein Arts Center at Duke University, Illinois State University Galleries, Smithsonian traveling exhibitions, National Academy of Sciences (Washington, DC), Wellcome Trust (London, UK), and the Witte Zaal (Ghent, Belgium).

 Collections: Garnett’s paintings are held in the permanent collections of the National Academy of Sciences (Washington, DC), Altria Group (Richmond, VA), West Collection (Oaks, PA), and in numerous private collections.